-Answer: Azure Monitor can be used to monitor the performance of SQL Databases – it’s possible to determine the number of reads/writes per second, most recent latency experienced by end-users, etc. For advanced monitoring capabilities, one can use System Center Operations Manager (SCOM) which integrates with Azure Monitor APIs.
+Answer: Azure Monitor can be used to monitor the performance of SQL Databases – it’s possible to determine the number of reads/writes per second, the most recent latency experienced by end-users, etc. For advanced monitoring capabilities, one can use System Center Operations Manager (SCOM) which integrates with Azure Monitor APIs.
 SCOM monitors services using Management Packs which are essentially sets of rules written using XML code or PowerShell for gathering relevant information from each supported service.
 In addition, SCOM provides alerting as well as centralized reporting capabilities.

 Q24.
 How do I optimize Azure for my application?

 Answer: One can use the Azure portal to configure VM instance count, storage account size, etc. for a given virtual machine scale set or a Virtual Machine through the role blade within each service – also, one can use the ‘Scale Sets’ feature of Azure Automation to dynamically manage to compute resources needed by a given web app based upon load – the same is achievable using ARM templates and PowerShell scripts.
 Currently, there are several built-in optimizations available with our most popular VM sizes.
 For example, A5 Virtual Machines have an optimization that balances vCores assigned among co-located cores on the physical host.
 This setting is managed by the hypervisor and cannot be changed.

 Q25.
 How do I monitor the performance of SQL Databases?